cyco/WebFun/docs/src/files/yodesk-ini.md

 GameData section
 ----------------

-The `GameData` section is to keep track of the zones last used on each planet.
-When a new world on the planet is generated, these zones are excluded.
-This is supposed to increase variety between consecutive games.
+The `GameData` section is used to keep track of the end puzzles last used on each planet.
+When a new world on the planet is generated, these puzzles are excluded.
+This is supposed to increase variety between consecutive games so the player get different endings every time.

 Each entry holds a comma separated list.
-The first entry is the last used PRNG seed while the rest specifies which puzzles were used in that story.
+The first entry is the last used PRNG seed, written out as a `32`-bit integer, eventhough only `16`-bits are used.
+The second number is a random value between `1` and `256` that is added to the puzzle ids.
+The third value is the number of puzzle ids, followed by the actual end puzzle ids that are to be excluded, each offset by the random value generated before.

 | Key     | Mapping | Comment                  |
 |---------|---------|--------------------------|